-Canstar Blue’s 2020 baby bouncer review has seen Ingenuity, Bright Starts and Fisher-Price compared on child enjoyment, design, durability & quality, weight & size, additional features, value for money and overall satisfaction.
+Canstar Blue’s 2021 baby bouncer review has seen Baby Einstein, Bright Starts, Fisher-Price, BabyLove and Ingenuity compared on child enjoyment, design, durability & quality, weight & size, additional features, value for money and overall satisfaction.

 There’s never a dull moment when you have a little one running around.
 While it can be exciting to see them explore the world around them, sometimes having them figure out how everything works from just one spot in the house can be just as enjoyable.
 But keeping your bub settled in a particular area can be tricky, unless you have a good baby bouncer.